noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

     - web identity
   - custom trust policy
 - characteristics
+  - the entity that assumes the role will lose its original privileges and gain the access associated with the role
   - no static credentials: must be progrogrammatical requested
   - credentials are always temporary for the requested amount of time
 - execution role: enables a service to assume some role with some predefined behavior for interacting with other services
   - determines what service A can do within a service boundary
+- service roles: iam roles that can be assumed by an AWS service
+  - must include a trust policy

 ### authentication schemes